bootstrapM/erdos-quant-finance-summer-2025/README.md

 \Delta_{C_0}\approx \frac{C_0(S_0+\varepsilon) - C_0(S_0-\varepsilon)}{2\varepsilon}
 $$

+### Call option on stock with volatility drawn from the custom distribution
 Below we show the result of the 1000 MC simulation of the value of call option as we increase the number of hedges

 <img width="1309" alt="image" src="https://github.com/user-attachments/assets/9044b5e3-d208-4e71-9529-550cf6ab899c" />